hexojs/site/source/docs/plugins.md

 ## Filter

 Filters are used to modify certain data.
 Hexo passes data through filters and you can modify everything as long as it's provided.
 This concept is stolen from [WordPress](http://codex.wordpress.org/Plugin_API#Filters).
-Filter API is rewritten in 2.6 and more filter types are added.
+The filter API is rewritten in 2.6 and more filter types have been added.

 ### Syntax